 Application to the Accelerated BSN option are submitted August 1 - September 1 each year for January (Spring semester) start date.

 *LLS (Only one LLS is required.
 May be taken either semester during freshmen year)

-NUR 2313 Foundations of Professional Practice in Healthcare (offered Spring Semesters ONLY; must have completed 3 of the 4 required sciences prior to enrolling)
+NUR 2313 Introduction to Professional Nursing (offered Spring Semesters ONLY; must have completed 3 of the 4 required sciences prior to enrolling)